tidley/ops-dashboard/README.md

 - `OPENCLAW_BIN` to the executable path or name

 The dashboard also passes project, session, workflow, and planning context into the OpenClaw prompt so replies stay grounded in the current workspace.
+If you see plugin SDK warnings from OpenClaw, they are deprecation warnings from bundled/plugin compat imports rather than a dashboard-side failure.

 ### Remote access
 The current remote access model is: